 Key to the car’s performance is its lithium-ion battery.
 It can be charged at a conventional household socket or, for increased power input and reduced waiting times, at a wallbox or public charging station.
 Charging takes between 2:15 and 3:15 hours depending on the outlet used.
 The high-voltage battery comes with a warranty which lasts for six years or 60,000 miles.

 Based on the Countryman’s SE specification, the car boasts satellite navigation, Bluetooth, cruise control, emergency E-call, and a six-speed steptronic automatic transmission.
 In addition, the car gains model-specific elements such as the “E” emblem on the radiator grille and 17-inch light alloy wheels in Light Spoke design.

-Mini Countryman Plug-In hybrid
+Gallery: Mini Countryman Plug-In hybrid